infinyon/fluvio/README.md

 ## Release Status

 Fluvio is currently in **Alpha** and is not ready to be used in production.
-Do not rely on Fluvio with any data that you would care to lose.
 Our CLI and APIs are also in rapid development and may experience breaking changes at any time.
 We do our best to adhere to semantic versioning but until our R1 release we cannot guarantee it.